Fall 2019 - Practical Applications of Advanced

-The University of Kansas will offer the distance learning course Curriculum Development in Music Education, MEMT 845.
+The University of Kansas will offer the distance learning course Practical Applications of Advanced Methodology in the Music Classroom #835.
 It is a graduate level music education class for practicing professionals and current music education students.

 This is a live interactive class with on-campus students and those off-campus via Skype.
-MEMT 845, Curriculum Development in Music Education (3 credit hours) will meet Mondays Aug.
-20, 2018 - Dec.
-10, 2018 from 4:30 to 6:20 p.m. with additional "by appointment" time for the student's research.
-The course will focus on the study and preparation of curriculum and the various components including philosophy, goals, objectives, and a unit of study appropriate to one's teaching discipline.
+MEMT 835, Practical Applications of Advanced Methodology in the Music Classroom (3 credit hours) will meet Mondays, Aug.
+19, 2019 - Dec.
+9, 2019 from 4:30 to 6:20 p.m. with additional "by appointment" time for the student's research.
+This course will be devoted to a study of enhanced methodological and pedagogical approaches for the music classroom.

-Dr. Debra (Gordon) Hedden, professor of Music Education and Music Therapy at the University of Kansas, is a general music specialist and is a past chair of MENC’s (NAfME) Chair of the Society for General Music.
+Dr. Debra (Gordon) Hedden, Associate Professor of Music Education and Music Therapy at the University of Kansas, is a general music specialist and is a past chair of MENC’s (now NAfME) Chair of the Society for General Music.

 In public school she has taught band, choir, and general music; in higher education she has taught undergraduate and graduate courses in music education and has founded and directed the Northern Iowa Children’s Choir at UNI.
 While at KU since 2003, she has initiated graduate music education distance delivery and founded and directed the KU Youth Chorus at The University of Kansas.